niplav/site/life_advice.md

 29. Vitamin C might cause kidney stones to happen more often.
 [You probably don't want to experience kidney stones](https://forum.effectivealtruism.org/posts/gtGe8WkeFvqucYLAF/logarithmic-scales-of-pleasure-and-pain-rating-ranking-and "Logarithmic Scales of Pleasure and Pain: Rating, Ranking, and Comparing Peak Experiences Suggest the
-Existence of Long Tails for Bliss and Suffering"). <!--TODO: better links for this-->
+Existence of Long Tails for Bliss and Suffering")<!--TODO: better links for this-->.
+Therefore, consider not supplementing Vitamin C.
 30. If you are about to start fighting someone, be aware that this happens.
 State it out loud: Does this mean we are now fighting?
 Surprisingly, this sometimes defuses the fight.
 31. If you're already doing something unethical, it's better to be aware of that than to compartmentalize and push it away – for yourself *and* others.
 32. Don't invest money by buying diamonds.
 Humanity is able to create